Reid Venable Moran

 Reid Venable Moran (June 30, 1916 – January 21, 2010) was an American botanist and the curator of botany at the San Diego Natural History Museum from 1957 to 1982.
+Moran was recognized as one of the most knowledgeable field botanists of western North America in his time, and was known for his unparalleled expertise on the flora of the Baja California peninsula.
+He was also well-known among colleagues for his sense of humor that he imparted into his publications.

 Moran was the world authority on the Crassulaceae, a family of succulent plants, and in particular the genus Dudleya, the subject of his Ph.D. dissertation.
 He named at least 18 plants new to science — some in that family and some not — and published many papers elucidating relationships within the Crassulaceae.
 As a mark of the respect he earned among his peers, more than a dozen plants have been named for him.
 Jane Goodall described Moran as "a sort of living myth in botanical exploration in Baja California and the Pacific Islands of Mexico," citing specifically his analysis of the environmental impact of introduced species (especially goats) on the flora of Guadalupe Island.

 Biography

 Early life

 Born in Los Angeles, California on June 30, 1916, to Edna Louise Venable and Robert Breck Moran (a petroleum geologist), Moran was raised in Pasadena.
+At the age of 10, Moran was already interested in botany, and had a collection of Dudleya in his backyard.
 By 1932, 16-year old Moran was noted as a "discriminating young collector" of Dudleya.
 A now invalid species of Dudleya known as Dudleya moranii was named after him.
 He received his B.A. from Stanford University in 1939 and his M.S. in botany from Cornell University in 1942 before his studies were interrupted by World War II.